ftramer/ad-versarial/README.md

 [AdChoices logo](https://en.wikipedia.org/wiki/AdChoices), as well as for deep neural networks such as Sentinel that find ads in rendered web content.

-As an example, the below two images are respectively a standard AdChoices logo (left), an adversarial example for SIFT (middle) which can be used to evade ad-blocking while still disclosing ads to users, and a mostly invisible false positive for SIFT (right) which could be used as a "honeypot" to detect ad-blocking.
+As an example, the below images are respectively a standard AdChoices logo (left), an adversarial example for SIFT (middle) which can be used to evade ad-blocking while still disclosing ads to users, and a mostly invisible false positive for SIFT (right) which could be used as a "honeypot" to detect ad-blocking.